Blue Shield pays $2M to settle recession case

 The settlement also requires Blue Shield to submit a revised health insurance application form that includes specific language, the LA Times notes.

-Blue Shield noted that, despite settling the lawsuit, it accepts no blame or wrongdoing related to the recission accusations, reports the Associated Press.
+Blue Shield noted that, despite settling the lawsuit, it accepts no blame or wrongdoing related to the recession accusations, reports the Associated Press.

 "Our process meets or exceeds all legal and regulatory requirements," Blue Shield spokesperson Steve Shivinsky said.
 "In every instance, we provide immediate notice, ensure multiple layers of review, involve a medical director in the decision, give members an opportunity to provide additional information before we take any action, and follow the guidance of an independent third party review."